jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/0_Intro.typ

 /* -------------------------------------------------------------------------- */

-// TODO
-// Needs to be reviewed in depth
 /* ------------------------------ Introduction ------------------------------ */
 = Introduction <chap_0>
 The introduction begins with an initial background of the niche field of #gls("swith", long:true) in @chap_0_1.
 This provides readers with a foundational overview of the research field, while a detailed examination of the subject is presented in @chap_0_7.